Baptouuuu/blog/Why I hate to rebase.md

 Well, it's right, with the `rebase` you don't have a merge commit each time you want to update your branch with another one.
 (But, it's your first lie to the repo, as you say that you started your work from a new commit than the real one)

-Another answer was as we rebase, when you want to merge to the source branch you simply have a fast forward, and so a straight line; consequently it's easier when looking back to the history, you don't have to understand the subway map.
+Another anwser was as we rebase, when you want to merge to the source branch you simply have a fast forward, and so a straight line; consequently it's easier when looking back to the history, you don't have to understand the subway map.
 (But still, you're looking at a bunch of lies)
-Each time I ear someone tell me it's good to have just one line of history, I have the feeling he tries to use git like it was SVN.
+Each time I hear someone tell me it's good to have just one line of history, I have the feeling he tries to use git like it was SVN.
 If git has a good branching mechanism, why someone would want to use git as if there were no branches?!

 ## It will bite you